Speaker wire might seem like such a dull subject, right?

 Roger Russell doesn't provide these figures, but just bear this in mind when you are buying your cable.

-As a rough rule-of-thumb, I would get the next thickness up to be on the safe side.
+As a rough rule-of-thumb, maybe get the next thickness up to be on the safe side.

 So, if 16-gauge copper wire is fine for your room, then maybe get 14-gauge if you are buying CCA.